 Best Memory Foam Pillow for Back Sleepers

-It’s called the TEMPUR-Symphony, and basically blends two pillows in one.
-One side has a flat loft intended for side sleepers, while the other side is gently arched to meet the needs of back sleepers.
-Personally, I found both sides to be great for side sleeping, as its lofty build and medium-firm feel served to align my spine and relieve shoulder pressure.
-But the side that’s slightly contoured is tailor made for back sleepers.
+It’s called the TEMPUR-Symphony, and basically blends two pillows into one.
+One side has a flat loft intended for side sleepers, while the other side is gently arched and contoured to meet the needs of back sleepers.
+Personally, I found both sides to be great for side-sleeping, as its lofty build and medium-firm feel served to align my spine and relieve shoulder pressure.

 Essentially, the arched side of this pillow is molded in order to fill the space between your neck and the mattress when you’re on your back.
 To me, this unique construction makes it feel like the pillow is cradling the precise contours of my head and neck so that I’m completely supported.
 Back sleepers looking to alleviate neck pain should definitely give this one a try.

-Price: This pillow comes in one size, costs $99, and is backed by a 5-year warranty.
+Price: This pillow comes in one size, costs $119, and is backed by a five-year limited warranty.

 The pillows from Tempur-Pedic provide a variety of ways to get the proper support and comfort you need for a healthy night of sleep.